IBM/aspera-cli/docs/README.md

     --interactive=yes|no           Use interactive input of missing params --ask-options=yes|no           Ask even optional options
     --out=HASH                     Output rendering options (dot-notation: format, level, file, fields, select, table[.pivot], flat, secrets, img)
-    --display=info|data|error      Output only some information (deprecated: use --out.level) --format=ENUM                  Output format (also: --out.format)
+    --display=info|data|error      Output only some information (deprecated after 4.27.0: use --out.level) --format=ENUM                  Output format (also: --out.format)
-    --output=VALUE                 Destination for results (deprecated: use --out.file) --fields=LIST                  Comma separated list of: fields, or ALL, or DEF (also: --out.fields) --select=HASH                  Select only some items in lists: column, value (also: --out.select) --table-style=HASH             (Table) Display style (deprecated: use --out.table) --flat-hash=yes|no             (Table) Display deep values as additional keys (deprecated: use --out.flat) --multi-single=no|yes|single   (Table) Control how object list is displayed as single table, or multiple objects (deprecated: use --out.table.pivot)
+    --output=VALUE                 Destination for results (deprecated after 4.27.0: use --out.file)
+    --fields=LIST                  Comma separated list of: fields, or ALL, or DEF (also: --out.fields) --select=HASH                  Select only some items in lists: column, value (also: --out.select) --table-style=HASH             (Table) Display style (deprecated after 4.27.0: use --out.table) --flat-hash=yes|no             (Table) Display deep values as additional keys (deprecated after 4.27.0: use --out.flat) --multi-single=no|yes|single   (Table) Control how object list is displayed as single table, or multiple objects (deprecated after 4.27.0: use --out.table.pivot)
-    --show-secrets=yes|no          Show secrets on command output (deprecated: use --out.secrets) --image=HASH                   Options for displaying images and thumbnails in the terminal (deprecated: use --out.img) -h, --help                         Show this message
+    --show-secrets=yes|no          Show secrets on command output (deprecated after 4.27.0: use --out.secrets) --image=HASH                   Options for displaying images and thumbnails in the terminal (deprecated after 4.27.0: use --out.img)
+-h, --help                         Show this message
     --show-config                  Display parameters used for the provided action -v, --version                      Display version